X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

   "recipientEmail": "johnsmith@example.com"
 }
 ```
-> In the above example, the patient user is identified/created using `patientExternalIdentifier` since `patientMobile` is not provided.
+> In the above example, the patient user is identified/created using `patientExternalId` since `patientMobile` is not provided.
 As with the previous example, a non-app recipient will be identified and notified of the file request by email.

 > Example request JSON to send file request via SMS (NOT to mobile app):